ivanovich81/hello-world/README.md

 My first git-project
 Hello!
 What a hell you do?
-Go to ride on Bike!
+Go to ride on Bike!Goodbay!